-For breakfast, the Boardwalk's Johnny Rockets has complimentary egg sandwiches, waffles and hash brown nachos (lunch and dinner are $6.95); the Solarium Bistro, within the top-deck Solarium, serves oatmeal, fruit and eggs for breakfast, and salads and light-ish entrees for lunch; the Boardwalk Dog House offers seven kinds of wieners during the day; Cafe Promenade (24 hours) and Sorrento's (lunch, dinner, late-night) offer sandwiches and pizza, respectively; and Park Cafe has paninis and build-your-own salads.
+For breakfast, the Boardwalk's Johnny Rockets has complimentary egg sandwiches, waffles and hash brown nachos (lunch and dinner are $6.95).
+The Solarium Bistro, within the top-deck Solarium, serves oatmeal, fruit and eggs for breakfast, and salads and light-ish entrees for lunch.
+The Boardwalk Dog House offers seven kinds of wieners during the day, while Cafe Promenade (24 hours) and Sorrento's (lunch, dinner, late-night) offer sandwiches and pizza, respectively.
+Park Cafe has paninis and build-your-own salads.

 If you don't have reservations, you might still be able to get in; just get to the theater about 15 minutes before the doors open and cross your fingers.
 (Many passengers with reservations decide last-minute not to attend, so their seats open up.)
 It also helps if you're willing to sit alone or take seats that aren't in a prime location.

 You probably know that your cruise fare doesn't cover all the extras.
 With vessels the size of the Oasis-class ships, you'll have plenty of opportunities to spend -- a lot, if you let it get out of hand.
-They're so flooded with bill-busting offerings (think premium ice cream, extra-charge dining, private surf lessons, Coach bags, fortunes from Zoltar, and more) that it's easy to forget about the inclusions.
+They're so flooded with bill-busting offerings (think premium ice cream, extra-charge dining, private surf lessons, designer bags, fortunes from Zoltar, and more) that it's easy to forget about the inclusions.
 You can zip-line, ride a carousel or watch a movie and Broadway show -- all for no extra money.
 In other words, these ships can be enjoyed for the price of the cruise fare alone.
 Well, that and the cost of a few pints of ale.

 During sunny sea days, these ships are bursting with energy.
 And noise.
-Sound from the thumping reggae band surges down from the pool deck to Central Park, the ship's tree-and-shrub filled "oasis."
+Sound from the thumping reggae band surges down from the pool deck to Central Park, the ships' tree-and-shrub filled "oasis."
 Even the pool and deck chairs in the Solarium (reserved for passengers 16 and older) fill with bodies.
 It's hard to escape people -- but that's kind of the point.
 This is a city teeming with families.